Who is IFFO?

 Is the use of fishmeal and fish oil sustainable?

 The fishmeal and fish oil industry believes it is necessary that feed-grade (ie.industrial) fisheries continue to be controlled and managed, based on good quality data capture and sound scientific advice in order to maintain this resource in a manner that is biologically, environmentally, economically and socially sustainable.
 To this end the fishmeal and fish oil industry is fully supportive of any official Government fishery policy which will achieve the above objectives.
-In order to help producer’s demonstrate their responsible raw material sourcing, IFFO has developed a Standard for Global Standard for Responsible Supply (IFFO RS).
+In order to help producer’s demonstrate their responsible raw material sourcing, IFFO developed the MarinTrust Standard, an independent third-party audit and certification programme.

 Worldwide annual fishmeal and fish oil production has remained fairly stable for the last 20 years reflecting the overall stability of global pelagic fish landings except during El Nino years.